Mother, Personal trainer, Nutrition Coach, and owner of Inspiration Training

 Level 1 Olympic Weight lifting

 Why I became a Fitness Coach: I always wanted to be a coach.
-I grew up playing every sport I could and figured I would become a teacher so I could coach high school sports, but during University while working at a local gym in Vancouver, I soon realized that I did not need to teach school in order to become a coach.
+I grew up playing every sport I could and figured I would become a teacher so I could coach high school sports, however during University while working at a local gym in Vancouver, I soon realized that I did not need to teach school in order to become a coach.
 I fell in love with helping adults get fit and reach individual goals.
 There are so many activities and opportunities for kids that often adults put their needs, goals and wants aside.
 Watching a busy mom who is juggling an unbelievable amount of tasks everyday commit to her health and well being and striving in the gym towards her goals is the most rewarding part of my job.

 What is my fitness Mantra or philosophy?
 Mantra - "pain is just weakness leaving your body".
 I do not mean "pain" that occurs from an injury but the pain you endure as you wake up at 5 am to get to the gym; The "pain" you feel as you push just a little harder or lift just a bit heavier.
 Goals do not occur just be writing them down.
 You need Grit, sweat, pain, and an internal drive to achieve that goal.